Lucky Draw 777: Fondacho Misther

 Fondacho Misther is a standalone sequel to the 2023 Konkani comedy film Lucky Draw 777.
 While featuring a refreshed cast and unexpected role reversals, the film also sees the return of a few fan-favorite actors from the original reprising their roles.
 The story centers around a curious incident that unfolds in a quiet village, leading to a series of comedic and dramatic events.

 Plans for a sequel began soon after Lucky Draw 777 received positive responses during its public screenings, with audiences expressing strong interest in a continuation.
 Rayan Magneto, who served as the writer, director, and editor of the first film, returned to helm the project once again.
-Originally slated for a late 2024 release, the film was postponed due to production and budgetary delays, and then released on April 25, 2025 across Mangalore and Udupi.
+Originally slated for a late 2024 release, the film was postponed due to production and budgetary delays, and then released on April 25, 2025, across Mangalore and Udupi.

+Digital Release

+The film premiered on television on Daijiworld 24x7 on April 5 on the occasion of Easter 2026.

+Following its television premiere, the film was officially released on YouTube on May 2 via the Trending Shield channel, making it accessible to audiences worldwide.